-Storm Water Advisory Committee means the Charlotte-Mecklenburg Storm Water Advisory Committee as established by the joint resolution of the City of Charlotte Council and the Board of Mecklenburg County Commissioners, together with any amendments thereto.
+Storm Water Advisory Committee ("SWAC") means the Charlotte-Mecklenburg Storm Water Advisory Committee as established by joint resolutions of the Charlotte City Council, Mecklenburg County Board of Commissioners and the Towns of Cornelius, Davidson, Huntersville, Matthews, Mint Hill and Pineville, together with any amendments thereto.

-Stormwater System means the network of curbs, gutters, inlets, catch basins, manholes, pipes, ditches, swales, ponds, detention and retention basins, and other natural or manmade facilities and appurtenances that serve to collect and convey Stormwater through and from a given drainage area to the Waters of the State.
-For purposes of this article only, the Stormwater System includes the City's municipal Stormwater System and privately owned and operated Stormwater Systems on private property that discharge or flow to the City's municipal Stormwater System or the Waters of the State.
+Stormwater System means the network of curbs, gutters, inlets, catch basins, manholes, pipes, ditches, swales, ponds, detention and retention basins, and other natural or manmade facilities and appurtenances that serve to collect and convey stormwater through and from a given drainage area to the Waters of the State.
+For purposes of this Ordinance, Stormwater System includes the County and Towns' municipal Stormwater System and privately owned and operated Stormwater Systems on private property that discharge or flow to the County/Town's municipal Stormwater System or the Waters of the State.